 Preferences, dispositions, and behaviors are partially shaped by the social class in which people were raised.
 For example, higher social classes are generally associated with economic security, abundant material resources, and a financial safety net.
 However, for individuals from lower class backgrounds, life experiences generally involve scarce resources, uncertainty, and lack of control.

-As a result of these differences, individuals from higher social classes have more flexibility to engage in risk-taking because the consequences of failure are not as severe as for those from lower classes.
+As a result of these differences, individuals from higher social classes have more flexibility to engage in risk-taking because the consequences of failure are not as severe as they are for those from lower classes.
 These perceptions about risk taking extend into the workplace.
 Thus, a CEO’s social class origin can continue to influence the extent to which he or she engages in business-related risk-taking, an assertion recently tested in a study of S&P 1500 CEOs (Kish-Gephart & Campbell, 2015).

 STUDY DESIGN AND RESULTS